btyh17mxy/-app-store-api/README.md

-# google-play-api
+# app-store-api (work in progress)

-Turns [google-play-scraper](https://github.com/facundoolano/google-play-scraper/) into a RESTful API.
+Turns [app-store-scraper](https://github.com/facundoolano/app-store-scraper) into a RESTful API.

 To run locally: